Pay-In-One

 Who is eligible for an Informal Debt Agreement?

 There are no eligibility criteria for an informal debt agreement, so anyone is eligible for assistance.
 Generally, an informal debt agreement is not considered as serious as a Part IX debt agreement.
-It is often a step that someone tries before considering formal options, such as a Part IX debt agreement or bankruptcy.
+It is often a step that someone takes before considering formal options, such as a Part IX debt agreement or bankruptcy.

 How does an Informal Debt Agreement work?